Explore Nearby Nature, and the Books that Enrich Our Lives

 What's Next for the Habitat Library?

-We're busy establishing the Habitat Library as a nonprofit organization, so until that time we won't be able to process donations.
+In 2026 we'll be establishing the Habitat Library as a nonprofit organization, so until that time we won't be able to process donations.
 But until then, there are many other ways we can connect with each other!
-We'll always be looking for people and organizations that will help shape our programs, the library itself, and whatever the Habitat Library is destined to become.
+We'll always be looking for people and organizations that will help shape our programs and the library itself.
 Please reach out with your thoughts and questions.
-OR, sign up for a Book Club or Field Trip (announcements coming soon).
-AND this will be especially helpful: be another set of eyes and ears looking for the future home for Habitat Library's books and programs.
-We're looking for the right place and right partners to help create a gathering place focused on books, learning, nature and the land. **jeff@habitatlibrary.co.site**
+We would also love for you to sign up for a Book Club or other events.
+AND this will be especially helpful: please be another set of eyes and ears looking for the future home for Habitat Library's books and programs.
+We're always looking for the right place and right partners to help create a gathering place focused on books, learning, nature and the land. **jeff@habitatlibrary.co.site**

 Let's Stay in Touch